 In fact, Costa Rica was chosen as the location for the 11th Latin American Private Reserves Congress in 2015.

-Fast forward to 2002, when Piedra visited the farm for the first time in 30 years, and that was when everything changed.
 "When I saw the property with its river and waterfalls, it was an immediate 'click' for me," remembered Piedra, who had come to translate a purchase offer from a potential foreign buyer.
 "The buyers wanted to do a large development and not preserve anything, and I decided that this land needed to be preserved.
 I saw a big opportunity to return to the Earth what we had taken from it with the lumber business, besides the importance of preserving the Earth for future generations."

 The decision completely altered his and his family's lives.
 The family immediately set aside 200 acres of virgin forest for a private nature reserve.
 In 2004, they began developing the infrastructure and construction of the first homes.
 The property is a pristine valley with the Portalon River cascading and flowing through it, amid densely forested coastal mountains between the famous beach areas of Manuel Antonio and Dominical.
 Many of the planned lots in the development have spectacular ocean and coastal views.